-The one-hour objective was exceeded 7 times (June 6, July 20, July 27, July 28, July 30, August 11, and August 30, 2022).
-The July 30 event lasted two hours, and the remainder lasted one hour each.
-In all cases, no operational issues were recorded at the Irving Oil Refinery.
-Weather, wind, and tide information suggest that these exceedances were the result of fugitive emissions from a nearby wastewater treatment lagoon and/or natural off gassing from nearby tidal flats.
+For the August 15 event, no operational issues were identified at the Irving Oil Refinery.
+Weather, wind, and tide information suggest that the primary source was fugitive emissions from a nearby municipal wastewater treatment lagoon and/or natural off gassing from nearby tidal flats.